 I’ve been thinking it’s not healthy to feel you are above the crush of the morning train, too important to do the washing-up or that listening to someone who isn’t as witty as Oscar Wilde is beneath you.
 Yet sometimes I want to be somewhere else or with someone else.
 I feel restless and mildly irritated, like a resentful teenager condemned to spending Sunday with my parents when I just want to be with my friends.

 What got me thinking about this was the French film The Dinner Game in which a group of friends find and invite ‘idiots’ to their monthly dinner.
 They then spend the evening secretly making fun of their guests.
 One particular dinner is cancelled but one ‘idiot’ turns up anyway.
 He is friendly, keen to please, very uncomplicated but on the whole just a nice bloke.
-By the end of the film the cool host realises that the ‘idiot’ is much more likeable and full of human warmth than he is and that for him to look down on such a person is both cruel and preposterous.
+By the end of the film the cool host realises that the ‘idiot’ is much more likeable and full of human warmth than he is and that for him to look down on such a person is preposterous.

 Perhaps having humility thrust upon you is a good lesson.
-I sometimes think that John Profumo’s fall from grace might not have been a blessing in disguise, though I’m sure it didn’t seem it at the time.
-One day he was being lionised and the next vilified by the whole world.
-Something similar happened to David Beckham after his sending off in the 1998 World Cup though he managed to regain his lionised status.
+I sometimes think that John Profumo’s fall from grace might have been a blessing in disguise, though I’m sure it didn’t seem it at the time.
+One day he was being lionised by society and the next he was vilified by the whole world.
+Something similar happened to David Beckham after his sending off in the 1998 World Cup though he managed to regain his status.
 Even so, he was probably a better man for his temporary fall from grace.
 The same might be true of bullies who get punched in the face.
 Rude awakenings can be useful.